How to Create PDF Forms on Mac (macOS 11 Included) 2024

 Apple's Preview program has been equipped Preview with many PDF features: the ability to preview PDF files, mark up PDFs with tools, delete & merge PDF pages, and more.
-However, one feature it does not have is the ability to create PDF forms on Mac, including macOS 11 Big Sur, macOS 10.15 Catalina, 10.14 Mojave, 10.13 High Sierra, and 10.12 Sierra.
+However, one feature it does not have is the ability to create PDF forms on Mac, including macOS 11 Big Sur, macOS 10.15 Catalina, and 10.14 Mojave.
 You might be wondering how to create a fillable PDF on Mac.
 To accomplish the task, you should never rely on Preview, but a professional PDF form creator for Mac.
-Read on to discover a great solution - PDFelement to help you create PDF forms on Mac.
+Read on to discover a great solution - PDFelement for Mac to help you create PDF forms on Mac.

 Steps for Creating Fillable PDF Forms on Mac

-PDFelement for Mac is fully compatible with macOS 11 (Big Sur), macOS 10.15 (Catalina), 10.14 (Mojave), 10.13 (High Sierra), 10.12 (Sierra).
+PDFelement for Mac is fully compatible with macOS 11 (Big Sur), macOS 10.15 (Catalina), and 10.14 (Mojave).
 Download and install the package for the PDF form creator for Mac.
 Follow the steps below to learn how to make PDF forms on Mac.

 Step 1.
 Download a PDF Form Template

 One way to make it efficient to create forms in Mac is to start with PDF form templates, rather than starting from scratch.
 You can download PDF form templates from our template page or online.
-Then launch the software and click "Open File" to import the templates you downloaded.
+Then launch the software and click "Open File" or "Open" to import the templates you downloaded.

 Step 2.
 Create a PDF Form from Template

-After opening the form, you can click "Form" on the left column and this will review the form toolbar.
+After opening the form, you can click "Form" on the top toolbar and this will review the form toolbar.
 Click the last icon and choose "Form Field Recognition" in the drop-down menu.
 This will make all interactive fields editable.
 You can then fill in the content.